 With it aluminum unibody construction, graphics processor, and excellent display, this should be considered the finest model in the entire consumer MacBook line.
 It definitely paved the way for the 13″ MacBook Pro.

 - Got a MacBook, Pro, or Air?
-Join Our MacBook Group or MacBook Forum.
+Join Our MacBook Group.

 - Our Leopard Group is for those using Mac OS X 10.5 and 10.6.